Design - 79%

 The Xbox One X game console is the best console in the market right now.
-The price tag is not cheap but if you are willing to spend money for something great then go ahead and buy it.
-If you want to save your cash, there are other consoles out there such as PlayStation 4 Pro and Nintendo Switch.
+The price tag is not cheap, but if you are willing to spend money on something great, then go ahead and buy it.
+If you want to save your cash, there are other consoles out there, such as PlayStation 4 Pro and Nintendo Switch.

-The Xbox One X is a premium game console with a powerful performance and great audio-visual experience, especially when playing games that are already programmed in it.
+The Xbox One X is a premium game console with a powerful performance and great audio-visual experience, especially when playing games that are already programmed into it.

 If you have been thinking about getting yourself an Xbox One X game console, I would recommend you do so.
 You won’t regret spending the extra bucks on this amazing piece of technology.

 FAQ – Xbox One X Game Console Review